AndBible/docs-wiki/FAQ.md

 # And Bible FAQ #

+## I can't find ESV any more in Downloads.
+What's wrong?

+The publishers of the ESV have unfortunately decided it is not longer in their interest to publish towards SWORD platform (by Crosswire Bible Society) which And Bible is using.

+We are in progress in investigating options to bring ESV back to And Bible.
+See #390.

 ## Please add module X to And Bible!

 Modules to And Bible are provided primarily via JSword engine, which uses Sword modules by Crosswire.